praekelt/feersum-nlu-api-wrappers/README.rst

 This git repo hosts Python and other language wrappers for the FeersumNLU RESTful HTTP API.
 FeersumNLU is the natural language understanding component of Feersum Engine `<https://www.feersum.io>`_ .

 The HTTP API is designed such that a user may apply multi-lingual Natural Language Understanding (NLU) to their application domain without requiring a deep understanding of NLU theory.
 The examples in this repo demonstrate commonly required NLU functions and how to access them.
-There are also some curl examples of direct HTTP access.
+There are also some curl examples of direct HTTP access in the examples_curl folder.

 These language wrappers and examples are for version 2.0.2 of the HTTP API.
 The language wrappers are auto-generated from a Swagger spec of the API available at `<https://nlu.playground.feersum.io:443/nlu/v2/swagger.json>`_